riiiiiiiiiina0/swiper-bear/docs/STORE.md

-## Swiper Bear — tab switching, the cute way 🐻
+## Tab Switcher Bear — tab switching, the cute way 🐻

 Switch tabs with one shortcut and a cozy preview—just like Cmd+Tab on macOS, but for your browser.